voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 - Runs `npm run audit:dev-high` to generate a JSON report of high-severity dev-only vulnerabilities.
 - Does **not** publish or run semantic-release.

 This job is intentionally isolated from the main `quality-and-deploy` path and has no effect on releases.
+For an overview of how this scheduled dependency health check fits into the broader security posture, maintainers should refer to `docs/security-overview.md` as the single consolidated reference.

 ## Continuous Deployment Behavior